fmscode/BorderButton/README.md

 ![](readmeassets/screenshot1.png)

-If the buttons width and height are equal the class will add a circular border around the buttons frame.
+If the width and height are equal, the class will add a circular border around the button.
 If the width and height are not equal, the border will be a rectangle with rounded edges.